Kajiih/MusicBrainz2Notion/README.md

   - [Command Line](#command-line)
 - [⚠️ Current Limitations](#️-current-limitations)

-## 📥 Download
+## ⬇️ Download

 Find the latest release for your OS [here](https://github.com/Kajiih/MusicBrainz2Notion/releases/latest).

 ## 🏃 Getting Started

 1. Duplicate the [Notion template](https://steel-pram-3bf.notion.site/El-Music-Box-2-0-10e20647c8df80368434ea6ac7208981) to your Notion workspace.
+     - The template comes with several views of the databases, like special views for tier lists, but you can customize them at will!

      > 💡 Keep note of the url of the duplicated page (`cmd/ctrl + L` to copy to clipboard), you will need it when using the app for the first time.

 2. Set up a [Notion integration](https://developers.notion.com/docs/create-a-notion-integration#getting-started):
    - Create the integration and obtain the Notion API key.
 Don't forget to grant the permissions to the integration for your newly duplicated page.